 On the other hand, we find the Information Technology Infrastructure Library – ITIL.
 Same as COBIT, ITIL is a collection of best practices for effective management of Information Systems (IS).

-Initially it was designed to improve IT services for the public sector.
+Initially, these international norms & standards were designed to improve IT services for the public sector.
 However, it was so efficient that the private sector begun to implement it worldwide.

 Also, the most recent edition of ITIL was published in 2011 and adopted the name ITIL V3.
 This version focuses on the lifecycle of a network-centric system.
 From that, it will encompass the integration of IT from a value-oriented perspective.
 ITIL V3 consists of 6 books: